 - All HTML elements can have attributes

-- At W3Schools we always use lowercase HTML attribute names
+- At W3Schools we always use lowercase attribute names

-- At W3Schools we always quote attributes with double quotes
+- At W3Schools we always quote attribute values with double quotes

 Test Yourself with Exercises!